 Performance Bonds and Guaranty Fund Contribution Reinvestment.
 CME reinvests cash performance bonds and guaranty fund contributions and distributes a portion of the interest earned back to the clearing firms.
 The reinvestment of cash can include certain commercial and central bank deposits, government securities, reverse repurchase agreements, and money market funds.
 CME has been designated as a systemically important financial market utility by the Financial Stability Oversight Council and is authorized to maintain cash accounts at the Federal Reserve Bank of Chicago.
-At March 31, 2023, CME maintained \$117.5 billion within the cash account at the Federal Reserve Bank of Chicago.
+At March 31, 2024, CME maintained \$86.4 billion within the cash account at the Federal Reserve Bank of Chicago.
 The cash deposit at the Federal Reserve Bank of Chicago is included within performance bonds and guaranty fund contributions on the consolidated balance sheets.
+Cash performance bonds and guaranty fund contributions are included as restricted cash and cash equivalents on the consolidated statements of cash flows.

-In the first quarter of 2023 and 2022, earnings from cash performance bond and guaranty fund contributions were \$1,256.3 million and \$73.6 million, respectively.
-In the first quarter of 2023 and 2022, expense related to the distribution of interest earned on collateral reinvestments was \$1,163.5 million and \$48.4 million, respectively.
+In the first quarter of 2024 and 2023, earnings from cash performance bond and guaranty fund contributions were \$1,036.7 million and \$1,256.3 million, respectively.
+In the first quarter of 2024 and 2023, expense related to the distribution of interest earned on collateral reinvestments were \$967.4 million and \$1,163.5 million, respectively.
 The earnings from cash performance bonds and guaranty fund contributions are included in investment income and the expense related to the distribution of interest earned is included in other non-operating income (expense) on the consolidated statements of income.